aidengindin/personal-website/content/pages/portfolio.md

 But if I were to start again, I’d do this very differently.
 I’d write the whole thing as a Python script and split out the script’s functionality into smaller functions, making the code much more readable and debuggable.

-# Homelab

-I have a mini PC running NixOS serving a Caddy reverse proxy, a DNS server, Immich, FreshRSS, Calibre, and a few other services, plus a Raspberry Pi running Home Assistant OS.
-My [NixOS configuration](https://github.com/aidengindin/nixos-config) is designed to be highly modular and shared across multiple devices; it’s used by both the home server and my MacBook, and for a while it ran on my Steam Deck, too.
-This allows me to have a consistent setup across all my devices, and makes setting up new devices a breeze.
-Services are configured as a mix of native NixOS modules and Nix-defined Docker containers, though in the past I’ve used Docker Compose.
-While I’ve occasionally taken the server down by rebuilding with a bad configuration, Nix makes it easy to roll back to a working configuration, and outside of rebuilds the server has been 100% reliable.

-A few of my favorite parts of the setup:

-- The setup is as declarative as possible, with nearly all application configuration under version control, ensuring reproducibility
-- Secrets such as database passwords and API keys are centrally managed using agenix
-- All services are only accessible over Tailscale, with Caddy adding HTTPS support
-- I’ve overridden the [Caddy derivation](https://github.com/aidengindin/nixos-config/blob/main/services/caddy.nix) to add support for Cloudflare, which enables automatic HTTPS for all services
-- Restic backs up application data

-(I love Home Assistant, too, but I haven’t done enough with it to merit inclusion on my portfolio page.)

 # Imperative language interpreter